iamtrushar/Documents/gitBranchReset.md

 2. Second line changes where `v2017` points to
 3. Third line says "Tell GitHub to point `v2017` at `1528319f2d54d900db4a76018ab2a876abab1173` as well"

+## Just clean up after your are done

 ```
 git branch -D cleanup